 Lake Thingvallavatn is the largest natural lake in Iceland, with a surface area of 32 square miles, it has an abundance of natural food which is how the Trout manages to grow so big but out of all this natural food its the vast shoals of Arctic Char that help fuel the diets of these super-sized Brownies.
 Lake Thingvallavatn consists of deep water in the middle and then shallows up into many different bays that the trout use to push the Char into and then hunt them down and feed on them.
-The lake is found in the South West part of the country approx 50km from Reykjavík, it is surrounded by other amazing natural wonders that make up Þingvallavatn national park.
+The lake is found in the South-West part of the country approx 50km from Reykjavík.
+Thingvellir fishing is made exceptional due it being surrounded by other amazing natural wonders that make up Þingvallavatn national park.
 Looking at the lake it is clear to see its volcanic heritage with an abundance of porous rocks covered in fissures!

 The fish of Lake Thingvallavatn are of a different ilk to virtually any other Brown Trout in the world, this subspecies started off as Sea Trout but are believed to have become trapped in the lake during the last ice age, where they developed into the chrome bodied Super Trout that they are today.

 The shallow bays in the lake are the areas that you can wade and target these big Trout with streamer patterns, tapping into their heightened predatory instincts.
 As well as fishing with streamer patterns at times your guide will read the fishes behaviour and advise you to fish more traditional wet and dry flies, watching a double-figure wild Brown Trout come up and sup in a size 14 dry fly really does take some beating.